 Title to the incredibly wild and biodiverse MCP (24 000-hectares in the extreme northern Kruger National Park) is held by the 15 000-strong Makuleke Community spread across three villages between Punda Maria and Thoyandou in the remote rural Limpopo Province.
 This Shangane community under Chief Maluleke was forcibly removed from the area between the Limpopo and Luvuvhu River in 1969.
 Nearly thirty years later in 1998, after one of the country’s most high profile land claims, they had their ancestral homeland returned to them.

 As has been recognised elsewhere in Africa (and the world) the concept of community-based conservation is often the most appropriate mechanism for biodiversity protection and sustainable development.
 Unique to Pafuri is the three-way involvement of the community (the Makuleke), private sector (Wilderness Safaris) and state (Kruger National Park), each with a clearly defined symbiotic role.
-The purpose of this partnership is for the land to be utilised sustainably for economic empowerment of the community and simultaneous ongoing conservation of biodiversity.
+The purpose of this partnership is for the land to be utilised sustainably for economic empowerment of the community and the simultaneous ongoing conservation of biodiversity.
 Wilderness Safaris is proud of the difference Pafuri Camp and Pafuri Walking Trails have made in this regard since their launch in 2005.

 “Even though the flooding of the Luvuvhu River earlier this year resulted in the closure of Pafuri Camp, we are delighted that our well known 3-night/4-day Pafuri Walking Trails are still going strong; driving revenue back into the Makuleke Community through our lease agreement and of course employment of community members.
 It is gratifying to know we have played a part in the recognition of the area in the Greening the Future Awards”, said Concession Managers Rob and Landi Burns.